Post Updated February 20, 2024

 3. Shampoos, and conditioners: You may need to change your shampoo and conditioner–I found that it has been difficult to get the right balance — a lightweight product that won’t weigh my hair down, but will still keep my hair hydrated.
 I share all the products I am using in this video.

 4. Hair Care Tools: Being careful with hot tools such as curling irons, flat irons, and blowdryers is key.
 I rarely use a curling iron or flatiron anymore because I learned to use a blowdryer better.
 When I use flat irons and curling irons, I keep them at the lowest heat possible and make sure I use a heat protectant.
 When it comes to blow dryers, I have also been careful—and have spent time learning how to give myself a salon-style blow dry.
-I know the importance of selecting a good blowdryer as it can be very damaging to hair.
+I know the importance of selecting a good blowdryer as a traditional dryer can be very damaging to har.
+The hot air can damage hair cuticle–so I began looking for alternatives..

 That’s why, when I heard about the Zuvi Halo Blow Dryer, I wanted to try it.